electro-practically/wled-controller/README.md

 ## Bring-up guide

-Follow these steps to flash the WLED firmware and to configure it:

-1. Set 5V or 12V jumper as your connected LED strips.
-1. Add jumper on the BOOT connector (7) to switch the ESP32 into bootloader mode.
-1. Connect board with USB-C cable into PC.
-1. Remove the BOOT jumper (7).
-2. Install WLED software per official docs at [kno.wled.ge](https://kno.wled.ge/basics/install-binary/)
-1. Configure WLED per offcial docs.
-In the LED Preferences settings category set:
-    1. **LED1 Data GPIO**: 7
-    2. **LED2 Data GPIO**: 6
-    3. **Relay GPIO**: 10, no invert, no open drain
-1. Disconnect the PC and connect proper power adapter
-1. Enjoy

 Follow these steps to flash the WLED firmware and configure the board:

 1. Set the LED voltage jumper (5 V or 12 V) according to your connected LED strips.